kgrid/specs/docs/activationSpec.md

 Content-type: application/json
 ```

 On POST requests for an endpoint at {server path}/endpoints/{ko id}/{endpoint id}, the activator MUST execute the function corresponding to the endpoint.
 It MUST pass the body of the request to the function.
-Here is an example of the body of the request in json format for the BMI calculator:
+Here is an example of the body of the request in Json format for the BMI calculator:

 ```json